VILLASframework/documentation/docs/node/netem.md

 # Network Emulation

-VILLASnode supports the emulation of wide-area network characterisics.
+VILLASnode supports the emulation of wide-area network characteristics.

 This emulation can be configured on a per-node basis for **outgoing** (egress) data only.
 Incoming data is not processed by the network emulation!